akevalion/menta-pharo-bot/README.md

 # Menta

-A small [Pharo](https://pharo.org/) example that can server as a starting point to create your own GitHub App.
+A small [Pharo](https://pharo.org/) example that can serve as a starting point to create your own GitHub App.

 The example GH App shows how to react to new comments in a repository's issues by posting a Roassal2 visualization.
 The interaction with GitHub is done via their REST API and webhooks.